approov/quickstart-ios-swift-grpc/REFERENCE.md

 public static func setDataHashInToken(data: String)
 ```

-This throws `ApproovError` if the there was a problem changing the data hash.
+This throws `ApproovError` if there was a problem changing the data hash.

 ## fetchToken
 Performs an Approov token fetch for the given `url`.
 This should be used in situations where it is not possible to use the `updateRequestHeaders` method to add the token.
 Note that the returned token should NEVER be cached by your app, you should call this function when it is needed.